Date: Wednesday, 19 April 2023 17.00 – 18.00 h. CET, per Zoom

 Biography

-Paola is a designer and manager of projects in favour of people with disabilities.
-Since obtaining her MA in Political Science with a focus on Disability Rights legislation from the University of Rome La Sapienza fourty years ago, she has been an ally of the Disability Rights Movement.
+Paola is a designer and manager of projects designed for people with disabilities.
+Since obtaining her MA in Political Science with a focus on Disability Rights legislation from the University of Rome La Sapienza forty years ago, she has been an ally of the Disability Rights Movement.

-In 1985 – 1986 she worked at the Office of the European Commission in favour of people with disabilities.
-Since 2001, she is the head of the International Office of the Italian Association of People with Down Syndrome (AIPD); here, she has also promoted and managed projects aimed at training the leaders of European Down Associations on project design, in partnership with the European Down Syndrome Association (EDSA).
+From 1985 to 1986, she worked at the Office of the European Commission in favour of people with disabilities.
+Since 2001, she has been the head of the International Office of the Italian Association of People with Down Syndrome (AIPD); here, she has also promoted and managed projects aimed at training the leaders of European Down Syndrome Associations on project design, in partnership with the European Down Syndrome Association (EDSA).

-Paola’s projects obtained European grants that allowed to enhance new programs directed at people with disabilities in the fields of job inclusion, exercise of political rights, training mobilities, tourism and art.
+Paola’s projects obtained European grants that allowed her to enhance new programs directed at people with disabilities in the fields of job inclusion, exercise of political rights, training mobility, tourism, and art.

-In addition, she has worked for the Italian Government on the improvement of the legal framework on disability issues, and has taught at the Universities of Roma Tre, la Sapienza and Foro Italico.
+In addition, she has worked for the Italian Government on improving the legal framework on disability issues, and has taught at the Universities of Roma Tre, La Sapienza, and Foro Italico.

 She currently manages the European Valueable network project.